rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

-  3. adding a new set of parameter attributes to specify the corresponding C types to be used in extern "C" function types indirectly called across the FFI boundary when cross-language CFI support is needed
+  3. adding a new set of parameter attributes to specify the corresponding C types to be used in extern "C" function types indirectly called across the FFI boundary when cross-language CFI support is needed.

   4. creating a new set of transitional C types in `core::ffi` as user-defined types using `repr(transparent)` to be used in extern "C" function types